-State House District, for school districts, is the House district where the school district administrative building is located.
-For schools, it is the House district where the school building is located.
+State Representative District, for school districts, is the representative district where the school district administrative building is located.
+For schools, it is the representative district where the school building is located.

-State Senate District, for school districts, is the Senate district where the school district administrative building is located.
-For schools, it is the Senate district where the school building is located.
+State Senate District, for school districts, is the senate district where the school district administrative building is located.
+For schools, it is the senate district where the school building is located.